rwinikates/scripts/readme.md

 "Bro, you use bing?"
 Yeah.
 They have a rewards program that I've automated to make the most of.
 I actually alternate btwn Google and DuckDuckGo for my real web searching.

  * bing-total.iim: DEPRECATED.
 The Microsoft bots recognize the scripting and will shut down your account.
 Sad.
 Instead i click through the bing.com/news tabs when I remember.
- * bing.bat: the batch file to start firefox and trigger the imacros script
+ * bing.bat: the batch file to start firefox and trigger the imacros script.
- * bing-scheduler.xml: the windows task scheduler example file for running the batch file once a day
+ * bing-scheduler.xml: the windows task scheduler example file for running the batch file once a day.
+For others to use it you'll need to update the location of where bing.bat lives for the <command> instruction.

 ## Craigslist